| About Karen

 now part of Check Point Software

+has a similar sort of PDF document.
 If you do nothing else, at least grab the free versions of

 Zone Alarm,